Skip to main content

 Harvard’s Path to Fossil Fuel-Free by 2050

 In February 2018, Harvard set a goal to be Fossil Fuel-Free by 2050.
 Known as Goal Zero, this target is focused on completely eliminating the use of fossil fuels in Harvard’s buildings and vehicles, as well as the negative health impacts they cause.
-Focusing on addressing the wider, harmful impacts of fossil fuels, rather than only greenhouse gas (GHG) emissions, enables Harvard to drive progress across climate, equity, and health.
+Focusing on addressing the wider, harmful impacts of fossil fuels, rather than only greenhouse gas (GHG) emissions, enables Harvard to drive progress on climate, health, and wellbeing for all.

 Learn More